 In South Africa, there is a shortage of tax practitioners, meaning it is a scarce skill.
 As a result, there are many career opportunities in this profession.
-Tax practitioners can either be self-employed, or they can work for an accounting firm or tax consultancy, or they can work for the South African Revenue Service (SARS).
+Tax practitioners can either be self-employed, or they can work for an accounting or tax consultancy firm, or they can work for the South African Revenue Service (SARS).

 With a number of years of work experience, the right qualifications, and registration with a relevant professional body, you can make a success of your career in this field.

-What it takes to become a tax practitioner
+What it takes to become a tax professionals

 There are many ways in which you can become a tax practitioner in South Africa.
 A minimum of a National Senior Certificate with Degree Entrance (or an equivalent) is a requirement to enable you to enter this field.
 Once you have met this requirement, you can proceed in several ways: